Civenge/Exercise-Tracker/README.md

 # To run the App, have Node version 16.X installed.
-Then open files and run in the terminal for each folder (react and rest folders):
+Then download each folder and run in the terminal for each folder (react and rest folders):
 npm install
 # Then to start each server:
 npm start